How to qualify for the J-1 hospitality program

 Sponsors are designated by the State Department to screen and select potential exchange visitors that meet government regulations and issue your Certificate of Eligibility for Exchange Visitor Status that you’ll need to get your visa.

-Host Employers will extend an offer of employment to you during your J-1 Visa Program.
-They will pay your wages during your program and will be providing training and job experience for you.
+Host Employers will extend an offer of paid training to you during your J-1 Visa Program.
+They will pay you stipend during your program and will be providing training and job experience for you.

-Depending on the type of work, and the company that sponsors your visa, your spouse may also be able to secure a J-2 Visa that would allow them to travel with you.
+Depending on the type of training, and the company that sponsors your visa, your spouse may also be able to secure a J-2 Visa that would allow them to travel with you.

 In order to participate in the J-1 program, the U.S. State Department has laid out some requirements that you have to meet.